 Who doesn’t want to destroy their friends?
 All you need to crush their dreams and drive them weeping before you -- or at least beat them at a word game -- is the WordFinder Words With Friends® cheat tool.

 WordFinder isn’t just a word search.
 It’s a total WWF cheat solution.
 All you need to do is type in your letter tiles and hit the search button.
-The Words With Friends® cheat tool provides a full list of playable, legal words from those letters, straight from the Words With Friends® dictionary.
+The Words With Friends® cheat tool provides a full list of playable, legal words from those letters, straight from the Words With Friends® game.
 Every set of search results comes sorted by length and with point values included.
 Just check your list, look at your board, and pick your favorite.

 Whether you’re just looking for a little help with a tricky set of tiles, or need a complete Words With Friends® word generator that will win you every game, WordFinder has you covered.
 Go forth and win.